madella/virtual-nebula-microseg/README.md

 - 192.168.100.50 (iot-master)

 ## How to use
-In the first run to do all automatically: (it takes some minutes also based on x) (you need to choose the x you want -> number of x)
+In the first run to do all automatically: (it takes some minutes also based on x) (you need to choose the x you want -> number of iot)
 ```bash:
 ./setup_env.sh x
 ```